flofriday/tictactoe/README.md

 on how to improve the code feel free to write an issue.
 Maybe one day this code will become a showcase.

+## Updates
+- Added AI player which playe super defensive and is unbeatable.
+It will either Draw the game or Win by abusing your mistakes.

 ## Install
 Go to the [latest release](https://github.com/flofriday/tictactoe/releases) and install the right binary for your system.